0xfe/experiments/minikube/README.md

 - Envoy for gRPC LB
 - cfssl for CA cert management
 - Helm for templatized k8s configs
+- NFS for persistent volumes (mounted on external server)

 ### Minikube
 - Minikube